nh-server/switch-guide/docs/index.md

 # NH Switch Guide

-A guide collaboration between Nintendo Homebrew's Helpers and Staff, from stock to Atmosphère.
+NH Switch Guide is a collaboration from Nintendo Homebrew's Discord community, getting you from stock to Atmosphère.

-For live support with this guide please visit us in **#switch-assistance-1** or **#switch-assistance-2** over at the [NH Discord server](https://discord.gg/C29hYvh).
+For live support with this guide, visit us in **#switch-assistance-1** or **#switch-assistance-2** over at the [NH Discord server](https://discord.gg/C29hYvh).

-### **What is homebrew?**

-Homebrew is a term for unoffical software written by hobbyists and amateur developers for locked down systems, like the Nintendo Switch.

-Homebrew can include original games, emulators, save-editing tools, and much more.

-Homebrew can be run for free (except for an RCM jig) on your Switch through Custom Firmware as long as you have a "first-generation" system, and a USB-C cable.
-All other consoles *can* run homebrew, but it requires external tools and hardware.

-&nbsp;

 ### **What is Custom Firmware?**

-Custom FirmWare (“CFW”) is a type of homebrew software that modifies the system firmware.
+Custom FirmWare (“CFW”) is complex software that modifies the function of a device's operating system, also known as a system firmware.
 Atmosphère, for example, does this by running in the background and patching the OS on the fly.

 Custom firmware can be considered a holy grail in terms of device modding, as it allows nearly limitless control and freedoms than you would get with more primitive "userland" access.

-CFW can be set up on any console, with a hardware modification known as a modchip.
-However, some lucky people can run CFW for free, with no (expensive) tools, as long as they own a first-generation Nintendo Switch ("V1"), which were all manufactured between 2017 and mid-2018.
 &nbsp;

+### **What is homebrew?**

+Homebrew is a term for unofficial software written by hobbyists and amateur developers for locked down systems, like the Nintendo Switch.
+Homebrew can include original games, emulators, save-editing tools, and much, much more!

+On the Switch in particular, you need CFW to run almost all available homebrew.
+Some lucky individuals with a "first-generation"/"V1" console can run homebrew by simply following this guide, for free (or ultra-low cost).
+All other consoles (known as "patched" consoles) can run homebrew, but it requires specialised hardware to be installed to the system beforehand.
+&nbsp;

 ### **What does this guide install?**

 This guide has the end-goal of taking a completely unmodified Switch from stock firmware to a custom firmware named Atmosphère.

-"fusee-gelee" is currently the most widespread method of launching custom firmware, giving us nearly full control of the system.
-It utilizes a vulnerability in the bootROM of the first-generation Switch systems, allowing us to send any payload we want to the Switch's recovery mode, instead of only ones that Nvidia and Nintendo authorized.
+"[fusee-gelee](https://github.com/Qyriad/fusee-launcher/blob/master/report/fusee_gelee.md)" is currently the most widespread entrypoint of launching custom firmware, giving us nearly full control of the system.
+It utilizes a vulnerability in the bootROM of the first-generation Switch systems, allowing us to boot the console via any payload we choose, instead of only ones that Nvidia and Nintendo authorize.
+The result allows full baremetal control over your console, including system storage backups, recovery, custom firmwares, and custom operating systems.
 &nbsp;

 ### **What can I do with custom firmware?**